robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ```

 Then I check the ship registration country column.

-Power BI can take in Lithuanian country names and perfectly plot them on the map.
+Power BI can accept Lithuanian country names and perfectly plot them on the map.
 However, I see that there are quite a few entries where the country or territory name will not be translated correcly by Power BI, therefore, some standartization is needed.
 To be safe, I changed the incorrect translations to English to be 100% sure that Power BI plots them correctly.

 ```sql
 UPDATE Laivas_edited